 In summary, a total of 465 MCC pairs were scored and recorded.
-In Fig. 5, we show a histogram plot of the obtained observers' similarity scores for the 465 pairs.
+In Fig. 5 we show a histogram plot of the obtained observers' similarity scores for the 465 pairs.

-All the six observers have backgrounds in medical image analysis, with one of them also having a background in medical physics.
-To facilitate the observer study, all the individual MCs were clearly marked out in all the ROIs involved (based on the experts' readings).
+All the six observers have background in engineering training.
+To facilitate the observer study, all the individual MCs were clearly marked out in all the ROIs involved.
 While there are other potentially important image features one might consider, we elected in this preliminary demonstration to retrieve images based on the spatial characteristics of the clusters alone.
 This will enable us to demonstrate the feasibility of the proposed framework using an observer-data set of reasonable size.